-1. Election of Directors: FOR AGAINST ABSTAIN

-Dorothy M. Ables

-Sue W. Cole

-Smith W. Davis

-John J. Koraleski

-C. Howard Nye

-Laree E. Perez

-Michael J. Quillen

-Donald W. Slager

-Stephen P. Zelnak, Jr.

-2. Ratification of selection of PricewaterhouseCoopers as independent auditors.
+HERE A This proxy is solicited by the Board of Directors of Martin Marietta Materials, Inc. and when properly executed will be voted as specified herein Election of Directors: FOR AGAINST ABSTAIN and, unless otherwise directed, will be voted FOR the election of all Dorothy M. Ables nominees as Directors, FOR the ratification of the selection of PricewaterhouseCoopers as independent auditors, and FOR the approval, by Sue W. Cole a non-binding advisory vote, of the compensation of our named executive officers.
+The Board of Directors recommends voting FOR each item.
+Smith W. Davis Receipt of Notice of Annual Meeting of Shareholders and accompanying John J. Koraleski Proxy Statement is hereby acknowledged.
+C. Howard Nye Laree E. Perez Michael J. Quillen Donald W. Slager Stephen P. Zelnak, Jr. 2.
+Ratification of selection of PricewaterhouseCoopers as independent auditors.
 3. Approval, by a non-binding advisory vote, of the compensation of Martin Marietta Materials, Inc.'s named executive officers.

-4. In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting, or any adjournments thereof.

-To change the address on your account, please check the box at right and
+4. In their discretion, the proxies are authorized to vote upon surproperly come before the meeting, or any adjournments there r business as may Fo change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that thanges to the registered name(s) on the account may not be submitted in this method.

-Signature of Shareholder Date: Signature of Shareholder Date:

-Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney. trustee or guardian, please give full title as such.
+Signature of Shareholder Date: Signature of Shareholder Date: Note: Please sign exactly as your name or names appear or on this Proxy.
+When share es are held jointly, each holde r should sign.
+When signing as exec cutor, administrator, attorney, trustee or guardian, please give full title as such.
 If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+If signer is a partnership, please sign in part tnership name by authori zed person.